Xunnamius/isomorphic-json-fetch/README.md

 See [unfetch](https://github.com/developit/unfetch#api) for possible configuration values.
 Additionally, you can add `rejects: true` to your config to cause the promise returned by `fetch()` to reject on non-2xx HTTP responses.
+By default, the promise returned by `fetch()` won't reject on HTTP error status even if the response is an HTTP 404 or 500.
+Instead, it will resolve normally, and it will only reject on network failure or if anything prevented the request from completing.
+See [the unfetch docs](https://github.com/developit/unfetch#caveats) for more information.

-Or, if you're using `fetch()` across many files in a complex project:
+If you're using `fetch()` across many files in a more complex project, you can set a global configuration once and it will be used by all `fetch()` calls
+automatically:

 ```TypeScript
 // ! src/app-main-file.ts (this file is executed first)